JoshuaRady/Fireweed/FireweedVariableNotation.md

 <!-- ---------------------------------------------------------------------------
 FireweedVariableNotation.md
 Joshua M. Rady
-Woodwell Climate Reseach Center
+Woodwell Climate Research Center
 2024

+Note: This markdown document uses the GitHub markdown dialect and table extensions.
 ---------------------------------------------------------------------------- -->

 # Fireweed Notation Cross-reference

-The notation in the Rothermel & and Albini fire spread model and related publications can not be represented easily in the code.
-This file provides a cross reference for notation between the original papers, two intermediate notations, and the notation used in the code.
+The notation of many variables in the Rothermel and Albini fire spread model and related publications can not be represented easily in plain text code.
+This file provides a cross reference between the fully formated notation of the original papers, two intermediate notations, and the notation used in the code.
+See the documentation in the code itself for further details of the notation scheme.
+Variable descriptions and units are provided here for convenience and are also included in the internal documentation within the code.

 ## Fuel Particle Properties: